awsdocs/aws-directory-service-admin-guide/doc_source/IAM_Auth_Access_IdentityBased.md

 ## Permissions Required to Use the AWS Directory Service Console<a name="UsingWithDS_IAM_RequiredPermissions_Console"></a>

-For a user to work with the AWS Directory Service console, that user must have permissions listed in the policy above or the permissions granted by the Directory Service Full Access Role or Directory Service Read Only role, described in [AWS Managed \(Predefined\) Policies for AWS Directory Service](#IAM_Auth_Access_ManagedPolicies)\.
+For a user to work with the AWS Directory Service console, that user must have permissions listed in the preceding policy or the permissions granted by the Directory Service Full Access Role or Directory Service Read Only role, described in [AWS Managed \(Predefined\) Policies for AWS Directory Service](#IAM_Auth_Access_ManagedPolicies)\.

 If you create an IAM policy that is more restrictive than the minimum required permissions, the console won't function as intended for users with that IAM policy\.